 In this next window, select one or more Key Columns for your rule.

-Examples of key columns are unique identifiers such as primary keys or a combination of columns to form a composite key.
+Key columns are unique identifiers such as primary keys or a combination of columns that will form a composite key.
 In the event of Key Columns not being entirely unique, Loome Monitor will not behave as expected.

 In order to create a rule that will persistently stage your data and perform communication steps accordingly, you will need to choose at least one key column and also leave at least one column unselected.